heclak/community-a4e-c/README.md

 - If you are recieving an authorization error, you have installed the module incorrectly.
 Double check the installation instructions above, ensure you have have installed the module to the correct folder, and do not have any improperly installed files remaining in your DCS world game files.
 Any conflicts will result in the persistence of this this error.

-- If you find you can't take control of the aircraft, ensure you have installed Microsoft's Visual Studio 2015, 2017 and 2019 Redistributable libraries.
-Windows users running DCS world are typically running x64, so you will want to download and install vc_redist.x64.exe (~15 MB) from the following page, install the library, and then restart your computer: (https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0)
+- If you find you can't take control of the aircraft, ensure you have installed [Microsoft's Visual Studio 2015, 2017 and 2019 Redistributable libraries][The latest supported Visual C++ downloads](https://support.microsoft.com/en-us/topic/the-latest-supported-visual-c-downloads-2647da03-1eea-4433-9aff-95f26a218cc0).
+Restart your computer after installation of the appropriate libraries (*vc_redist.x64.exe* for most users).

 - If you cannot find the A-4E-C as a unit option in the Mission Editor, Ensure the historical mode filter is disabled in the mission editor by toggling the clock icon at the bottom of the screen, as shown in the following screenshot: